 Perry, best known for starring in TV’s “Friends,” saw his most recent film, “Numb,” also premiere at this year’s Tribeca fest.
 He received both a Golden Globe and SAG Award nomination for his role in TNT’s “The Ron Clark Story.”

-Swank’s recent credits include Paramount Pictures’ “Freedom Writers.”
+Swank’s recent credits include Paramount Pictures’ “Freedom Writers” and Warner Bros.’
+“The Reaping.”
 She next toplines Warners’ “P.S.
-I Love You,” and she also will produce “Labyrinth” for Summit Entertainment, a thriller in which she might star.
+I Love You” with Gerald Butler, and she also will be producing “Labyrinth” for Summit Entertainment, a thriller in which she might star.

 Perry is repped by CAA, manager Doug Chapin, and Paul Mayersohn of Surpin, Mayersohn & Edelstone.